ogghst/grownode/docs/index.md

 # Abstract

-> GrowNode is a vertical framework to build IoT devices targeted to growing plants in a controlled environment.
+> GrowNode is a vertical framework to build esp32 based devices targeted to growing plants in a controlled environment.
 It is currently based on the work of [Nicola Muratori](https://github.com/ogghst) and [Adamo Ferro](https://github.com/adamoferro).

 ## Target